it-gro/hugo-theme-w3css-basic/exampleSite/content/blog/2017/09/emacs-jokes.md

 <!--more-->

-Q:  What do you call a person who hacks while wearing no clothes?
+> Q:  What do you call a person who hacks while wearing no clothes?
-A:  A gnudist.
+> A:  A gnudist.

-Q:  What do you call an eligible young hacker?
+> Q:  What do you call an eligible young hacker?
-A:  Gnubile.
+> A:  Gnubile.

-Q:  What is a hacker's favorite candy?
+> Q:  What is a hacker's favorite candy?
-A:  Gnugat.
+> A:  Gnugat.
 (Though it contains little gnutrition.)

-Q:  What do you call a computer filled with air?
+> Q:  What do you call a computer filled with air?
-A:  Gnumatic.
+> A:  Gnumatic.

-Q:  What do you call a novice hacker who keeps pestering you
+> Q:  What do you call a novice hacker who keeps pestering you
-    with foolish questions?
+>     with foolish questions?
-A:  A gnuisance.
+> A:  A gnuisance.

-Q:  What do you call a subtle, clever hack in the favorite language?
+> Q:  What do you call a subtle, clever hack in the favorite language?
-A:  A gnuanCe.
+> A:  A gnuanCe.

-Q:  What do you use a supercomputer for?
+> Q:  What do you use a supercomputer for?
-A:  Gnumerical analysis.
+> A:  Gnumerical analysis.

-Q:  What do you call a hacker who collects coins?
+> Q:  What do you call a hacker who collects coins?
-A:  A gnumismatist.
+> A:  A gnumismatist.

 Well, there are more, just too gnumerous to tell all at once.
-I think I'd better go before someone starts firing gnuclear weapons at me.
-		Don
+I think

 # elvis@gnu.ai.mit.edu
 ```